Essex County NJ Juvenile Sex Crimes Lawyer

-Juveniles and Student Defense Attorney with Offices in Hackensack, Little Falls, and Morristown
+Juveniles and Student Defense Attorney with Offices in Newark, Little Falls, and Morristown

 In New Jersey, sex crime charges are more damning than many others, as they have the potential to permanently alter your status for life.
 While the public stigma associated with sex crimes is undeniable, the likelihood of mandatory sex offender registration under New Jersey’s Megan’s Law threatens to hinder your life for decades to come.
 Being charged with a sex crime as a juvenile or young adult is a perilous position, particularly because these charges can arise among two consenting individuals, one of whom just so happens to be a minor.
 When facing charges for a sex crime, whether it be sexual assault, criminal sexual contact, endangering the welfare of a child, or another offense, the repercussions can be permanently damaging and pervasive, ultimately influencing your ability to pursue opportunities in the future.
 With so much hanging in the balance, having a knowledgeable and aggressive defense attorney on your side is beyond an asset, it is a necessity.